jasdehart/mturkconsent.github.io/index.md

 ## Welcome to Mturk ....
 Consent form

 I am Jasmine DeHart from the Department of Computer Science and I invite you to participate in my research project entitled “Visual Content Privacy Leaks on Social Media Networks”.
 This research is being conducted at the University of Oklahoma (OU).
-You were selected as a possible participant because you are frequent social media user who has used social media in the past two months.
+You were selected as a possible participant because you have been identified as a frequent user of Amazon Mechanical Turk.
 You must be at least 18 years of age to participate in this study.

 ## Please read this document and contact me to ask any questions that you may have BEFORE agreeing to take part in my research.